 According to Designshack, an authentic image is one looks real and connects to your message.
 Your image should look and feel real, and convey emotions; it must show real life and not feel staged.
 The photo should depict a genuine moment and not feel altered (too much), it should not just look “great”, it must feel real.

 Make it count – Relevancy is key

 Users tend to ignore jazzy images (Nielsen Norman Group).
 Eye-tracking studies have documented that big feel-good images, used for purely decorative purposes largely are ignored by consumers online.
 Thus, your photo needs to have a purpose and be relevant to the context of your content.

-One thing to keep in mind, though, is that your visual content shouldn’t just relate to your content, but also your audience.
-Leveraging images with motives and subjects that depict real-life scenario that realistically resemble your audiences life is one way to successfully create a connection to your audience
+One thing to keep in mind, though, is that your visual content shouldn’t just relate to your content, but also to your audience.
+Leveraging images with motives and subjects that depict real-life scenarios that realistically resemble your audience’s life is one way to successfully create a connection with your audience

 Draw attention and create an action